mmpfeffer/git-tools/filter-rsa-private-keys/README.md

 - If you need to update a repo in a git server (such as GitHub), you will need to be able to forceably update the branch you are filtering, otherwise you won't be able to push the updated repo.
-Also, you may need to check with the server administrator to verify that garbage collection will be run on your repo to remove the unwanted history after you make push your changes.
+Also, you may need to check with the server administrator to verify that garbage collection will be run on your repo to remove the unwanted history after you push your changes.

-- The MUNGE_PATTERN will be shell-expanded if it has any unfortunately-special expansion characteristics in the shell (e.g. if MUNGE_PATTERN is ~ or $, it will expand to something, which may very well match part of a file name), causing potentially-unintended results.